HP-Nunes/Plotly-Dashboard_PoolTallies2019_Public/README.md

 <img src= assets/pool-underwater.jpg width=100% height="200">

 ***
+## Deliverable

+A published and interactive dashboard of descriptive statistics of annual patronage at a pool: https://pool-tally-report-plotlydash.herokuapp.com/

 ## Description

 This dashboard summarizes patronage attendance over time and by aquatic programming activities.
 Analog records were digitized, and the subsequent dataset was wrangled with Python Pandas in Jupyter Notebook.